top of page

 7. Pantry Zones That Work for Any Family

 Break your pantry into clear categories: snacks, baking, breakfast, cans, grab-and-go.
 Use bins to keep each zone contained.
 Label for clarity (and for other family members!).
-Take a look at the updated pantries we’ve been working on in the Lehigh Valley.

 8. Simple Kids’ Systems That Actually Stick